OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

 identity is a valid UUID).
 * Exceptions, being thrown in exceptional circumstances (according to *Effective Java* by Joshua Bloch), should return 500-level HTTP codes from REST calls.
-* Not all domain objects in the services need to be exposed as resources.
+* Not all domain objects in the services need to be exposed as REST resources.
 Care should be taken to design the endpoints in a way that makes sense for clients.
 Examples:
     * `RoleAssignment`s are managed under the users resource.
 Clients just care that users have roles; they do not care about the mapping.
     * `RequisitionGroupProgramSchedule`s are managed under the requisitionGroups resource.